Rare Replay: Gameplay

-Rare Replay is a compilation of 30 games developed by Rare and its predecessor, Ultimate Play the Game, over their 30-year history across platforms from the ZX Spectrum to the Xbox 360 (1983 to 2008), up until Rare's Kinect Sports series.
-The 30 games span multiple genres, including fighting, first-person shooter, simulation, 3D platforming, racing, and skiing.
+Rare Replay is a compilation of 30 games developed by Rare and its predecessor, Ultimate Play the Game, over their 30-year history across platforms from the ZX Spectrum to the Xbox 360 (1983–2008), up until Rare's Kinect Sports series.
+The 30 games span multiple genres, including fighting, first-person shooter, simulation, platforming, racing, and skiing.
 The compilation opens with a musical number featuring Rare characters.
 Each game has a landing page with a variation on its theme music.
 While the core gameplay remains unedited, Rare added extra features to the older releases.
 The player can toggle the visual appearance of scanlines and "rewind" up to ten seconds of gameplay in pre-Nintendo 64 games.
 The older games can be saved at will and autosave progress upon the player's exit.
 Rare also added an infinite lives cheat setting for some older games and fixed a game-breaking bug in Battletoads.
 The "Snapshots" feature presents small segments of the older games as challenges for the player, such as collecting a target number of points within a time limit in a set scenario, similar in function to the NES Remix series.
 Some Snapshots are connected sequentially as a playlist.

 The ZX Spectrum emulation retains the technical idiosyncrasies of the original hardware.
 For instance, their graphics fluctuate in render speed depending on the number of items the computer has to process on-screen.
 The Nintendo 64 emulation upgrades the games' polygon rendering and frame rate.
 The nine Xbox 360 releases install directly to the Xbox One dashboard separately from the Rare Replay compilation and require online activation before they can be played offline.
 The Xbox 360 games share player saved game and Achievement progress between the consoles via Xbox Live's cloud sync features.
-Rare Replay uses the prior Xbox 360 ports of Banjo-Kazooie, Banjo-Tooie, and Perfect Dark rather than emulating their originals.
+Rare Replay uses the prior Xbox 360 versions of Banjo-Kazooie, Banjo-Tooie, and Perfect Dark rather than emulating their originals.
 However, Rare chose to emulate the original Conker's Bad Fur Day rather than using its Xbox remake Conker: Live and Reloaded (2005).
 Grabbed by the Ghoulies runs natively on the Xbox One, as a port upgraded its display resolution and frame rate.
 Rare Replay retains the local and online multiplayer modes of the original games, and includes all of their downloadable content add-ons.
-Classic games developed by Rare that were not their intellectual property, such as the Donkey Kong Country series and GoldenEye 007, were not included in the compilation due to licensing issues, although the latter was provided to owners of the digital version of Rare Replay free of charge in January 2023.
+Games developed by Rare that were not their intellectual property, such as the Donkey Kong Country series and GoldenEye 007, were not included in the compilation due to licensing issues, although the latter was provided to owners of the digital version of Rare Replay free of charge in January 2023.
+Some games also received minor edits to reflect Microsoft's ownership of Rare, such as the removal of Nintendo logos and omission of a music track from Blast Corps that originated in Donkey Kong Land.